Skip to main content

 Midwives in B.C. practise autonomously across a range of settings and in partnership with clients, supporting families throughout the reproductive journey with dignity and respect.

 BCCNM's standards detail the minimum requirements for safe practice of midwifery.
-The Entry-level Competencies for Registered Midwives provide details of the skills and knowledge expected of a midwife in B.C.
+The Competencies of Registered Midwives provide details of the skills and knowledge expected of a midwife in B.C.

 What is Scope of practice?